18 Reasons to Become an Endoscopy Tech

 9) Discover What You’re Interested In

-As we said above, a fantastic part about choosing a career as an endoscopy tech is that you’ll be exposed to a variety of experiences.
+As we said above, a fantastic part about choosing a career in endoscopy is that you’ll be exposed to a variety of experiences.
 Many techs come away from their jobs with a newfound interest in different sectors.

 10) Excellent Entry-Level Pay

-If we break this down, a gastrointestinal technician hourly wage amounts to almost $18 per hour.
+If we break this down, a gastrointestinal technician hourly wage amounts to about $18 per hour.
 And that’s just the median income.
 The highest earners can make more than $50,000 per year.

-Seeing as how the median income for all Americans in 2016 was just under $31,000, this profession offers excellent entry-level opportunities at higher-than-average levels.
+Seeing as how the median earnings for all Americans in 2016 was just under $31,000, this profession offers excellent entry-level opportunities at higher-than-average levels.

-Some endoscopy techs are trained on the job, but most employers prefer applicants who have completed a formal training program.
+Many endoscopy techs are trained on the job, but employers tend to prefer applicants who have their endoscopy technician certification.

-While it may be hard to find a degree program for endoscopy, you’ll find that many colleges and technical schools across the country offer excellent endoscopy technician certificate programs.
+While there aren’t degree programs for endoscopy, you’ll find that many technical and vocational schools across the country offer excellent endoscopy technician certification programs.